contao/core-bundle/README.md

         dateFormat: Y-m-d
 ```

-If you want to see the default Symfony error pages in the dev mode, put the following into your `app/config/config_dev.yml`:
+If you want to see the default Symfony error pages in dev mode, put the following into your `app/config/config_dev.yml`:

  ```yml
 # Contao configuration